Alternatives to payday loans

 Again, credit card borrowing requires pre-planning because it takes about 14 days to get the card with a standard application and that's hardly speedy.

-However, once you've got a card purchases are generally interest-free for at least 45 days.
+However, card purchases are generally interest-free for at least 45 days.

-In other words, it's feasible to switch spending to the card if money runs out at the end of the month as long as, and this is important, it can be paid back in full with the next pay check so that you're borrowing on the credit card interest-free.
+In other words, it's feasible to switch spending to the card if money runs out at the end of the month as long as, and this is important, it can be paid back in full with the next pay check so that borrowing on the credit card is interest free.

 Credit union membership